-An interpretation of Edgar Allan Poe's The Shadow
+An Interpretation of Edgar Allan Poe's The Shadow

-The story is written from the viewpoint of the main character Oinos.
-In the beginning of the story after Oinos’ greetings he tells the reader that “The year had been a year of terror, and of feelings more intense than terror for which there is no name upon the earth.
-For many prodigies and signs had taken place…” and that “the planet Jupiter is conjoined with the red ring of the terrible Saturnus.”
+The Shadow - A Parable is written from the viewpoint of the protagonist Oinos.
+In the beginning of the parable, after Oinos’ greetings, he tells the reader that the year had been one of terror and that many signs had taken place including the conjoining of the planet Jupiter with the ring of Saturnus.

-This noble hall also contained a round table of ebony.
-The table was round so all seated would be equal no one could be the head.
-Oinos and the seven had not faced there judgment yet so there placement in eternity was not yet determined they at this point were equal.
-The table also was made of ebony.
-The story says that the light of the seven lamps caused the ebony to reflect like a mirror.
-The companions could not tare their eyes away from their reflections.
-They were peering into their souls seeing their lives reflected back at them in a mirror of ebony just like the Bible reflects our lives back to us, like a mirror, judging our actions.
+The noble hall also contained a round table of ebony.
+The table was round so all seated would be equal and no one could be the head of the group.
+Oinos and the seven living guests had not faced their judgment yet so their placement in eternity was not yet determined.
+They, at this point, were equal in their potential fate just as in their arrangement at the table.
+The story goes on to say that the light of the seven lamps caused the ebony table to reflect like a mirror.
+The companions could not tear their eyes away from their reflections.
+They were peering into their souls, seeing their lives reflected back at them in a mirror of ebony.
+The Biblical book of James refers to the Bible as a mirror that reflects the readers life, like a mirror, and judges their actions.